mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ### Status

 Initial version is technically functional.

-Needs some fix-ups and some better web design before it's quite ready for primetime.
+Needs some better web design before it's quite ready for primetime.

+Needs a better sample output.
+I plan to make a very thorough one, but will get that done later.

 --------------